Hindu Council writes to Archbishop of Perth about Nose Stud

 Religions for Peace 1st NSW meeting 2018

 Mr Vijai Singhal of Hindu Council of Australia attended the quarterly meeting of the Religions for Peace(RfP), NSW Chapter of which he is also an Honorary Secretary.
-RfP is an international organisation and is the largest and most representative multi-religious organisation.
-It promotes harmony among people of different religions.
-The meeting was held in the […]
+RfP is an […]

 Brisbane Buddhist temple appreciates Hindu Council